The Forex market is open 24 hours a day, 5 days a week. This sounds great, but it is a trap.

 **Time (Approx):** 13:00 – 22:00 GMT

-- News Releases: Most high-impact news (NFP, CPI, FOMC) happens early in this session (around 13:30 GMT).
+**Characteristics:** Most high-impact news (NFP, CPI, FOMC) happens early in this session (around 13:30 GMT).
+This macro activity often leads to trend **Reversals** or strong continuation.

 4. The "Golden Hours" (London-NY Overlap)